Japan

 On the Path of the Samurai

 Today is dedicated to the Kiso Valley.
-It is perhaps most intriguing because of its many ancient villages nestled in the fields and forests.
-We will walk along the Nakasendo forest path, once an important trade route, to reach two of the most significant samurai villages in the area – Magome and Tsumago.
-These villages will transport us directly to another world, where there are no power lines or cars.
-We will spend the day marveling at these two perfectly preserved villages from the Edo period.
+It might be the most intriguing due to its many ancient villages scattered across its fields and forests.
+We will walk along the Nakasendo forest road, once a vital trade route, to reach two of the most significant samurai villages in the area – Magome and Tsumago.
+They will transport us directly to another world, where there are no power lines or cars.
+We will spend the day marvelling at these two perfectly preserved villages from the Edo period.

 Accommodation and overnight stay at The Ryokan.